d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ```

 [**A related quantity is the *mean*, also called the *average*.**]
-We calculate the mean by dividing the sum by the total number of elements.
+We calculate the mean by dividing the sum
-Since computing the `mean` is a commonly used operation, there is a function for that.
-It works just like `sum`.
+by the total number of elements.
+Because computing the mean is so common,
+it gets a dedicated library function
+that works analagously to `sum`.

 ```{.python .input}
 A.mean(), A.sum() / A.size